Is Waynflete’s camp open to children who do not regularly attend Waynflete?

 Do sports camps run in the case of inclement weather?

-Yes.
-Drop off and pick up will still take place at the Fore River Fields campus, and camps will run at the Fields whenever possible.
-In the instance of extended thunderstorms or downpours, Waynflete may transport campers to an indoor facility for part of the camp day and email families to inform them about the location change.
+In the instance of extended thunderstorms or downpours outside of the flex day, Waynflete may transport campers to an indoor facility for part of the camp day and email families to inform them about the location change.

 What is your withdrawal/cancellation policy?